 - Obey road closure signs; it is an offence to ignore them.

-- Drive to road and weather condition.
+- Drive to road and weather conditions.
 Keep to, or below the speed limit and slow down on dirt and gravel roads when your vision is obscured by the sun or dusk.